-As an illustration, consider the following economic example (which is the Spy game of Perea, 2012, p.
-262, but with another motivating story).
+As an illustration, consider the following economic example (which is the Spy game of Perea (2012, p.
+262), but with another motivating story).
 An entrant (firm 1) and an incumbent (firm 2) must decide which type of good to bring to the market: x, y or z.
 The entrant expects a revenue of 3 as long as it produces a good different from the incumbent, and a revenue of 2 if it produces the same good.
 Its production costs for each of the goods is 2.
 The incumbent expects, for every production choice, a revenue of 3.
 The only exception is when the goods x and z are both brought on the market.
 Since these goods are complementary, the incumbent expects a revenue of 6 in this case.
 The incumbent has produced good x in the past, which would therefore have the lowest costs (normalized to 0).
 Producing goods y and z would cost the incumbent 1 and 2, respectively, since good y is more similar to x than z is.
-The profits for both firms can be found in Figure 0, where the choice of firm 1 is indicated in upper case, to differentiate from the choice of firm 2 in lower case.
+The profits for both firms can be found in Fig. 1, where the choice of firm 1 is indicated in upper case, to differentiate from the choice of firm 2 in lower case.

-Note that for firm 2, production choice y can never be rational as x strictly dominates y, whereas x and z can be rational for some belief about firm 1's choice.
+Note that for firm 2, production choice y can never be rational as x weakly (and strictly) dominates y, whereas x and z might as they are not even weakly dominated.
 One could therefore argue that x and z are better choices for firm 2 than y, and hence firm 1 should deem x and z infinitely more likely than y.
-But then, if firm 1 takes all possible choices by firm 2 into account, its unique rational choice would be to implement production plan Y. The line of argument we have followed here corresponds to the procedure of iterated admissibility which iteratively eliminates all weakly dominated strategies, as it corresponds to the epistemic foundation provided for this procedure by Brandenburger et al. (2008)
+But then, since Y weakly dominates both X and Z on the subset $\{x, z\}$, firm 1's unique rational choice would be to implement production plan Y. The line of argument we have followed here corresponds to the procedure of iterated admissibility which iteratedly eliminates all weakly dominated strategies, as it corresponds to the epistemic foundation provided for this procedure by Brandenburger et al. (2008, Theorem 9.1) for any finite number of iterations.